What Are FHA Multifamily Loans And Who Is Eligible?

 What Are The FHA’s Loan Requirements?

-Since most people looking to live in a home and rent out the rest don’t actually need a multifamily home, but actually a multiunit single-family home, we’ll be discussing those requirements.
+Most people looking to live in a home and rent out the rest don’t actually need a multifamily home – they need a multiunit single-family home.
+The FHA has several requirements to qualify for an FHA multifamily loan.

 Income